The 10 Best Apartment Dog Breeds: Why Size Doesn't Matter

 5. Establish a routine: This is vital for dogs who have to wait to go outside.
 Feeding and walking times should be consistent.

 6. Find a good trainer: If you’re having behavioral issues such as barking, find a trainer in your area who specializes in that issue.

 7. Get a bench: A small or large bench against a windowsill gives your dog a place to jump up and observe the world -- and also makes the space seem larger.

-8. Hire a dog walker: For the times when you can’t get your dog out and about for extra exercise, a trusted dog walker is a necessity.
+8. Hire a dog walker: For the times when you can’t get your dog out for extra exercise, a trusted dog walker is a necessity.

 9. Invest in a gate: If you have a studio or open floor plan, make sure you can put a gate up to keep your dog separated from others.
 Using the kitchen or bathroom often works.
 Also, make that space your dog’s haven with his bed and toys.

-It’s easy to find a dog that will live well in an apartment or small-house setting.
-Size isn’t everything -- a quiet, lower-energy, non-working dog is really what fits the bill.
+It’s easy to find a dog who will live well in an apartment or small-house setting.
+Size isn’t everything -- a quiet, lower-energy, non-working dog is really what's right.
 And if you already have a dog who needs to adapt to a small space, remember: If our dogs are with us and we’re happy, they’re happy, too.
 Rather than fretting over sharing a small space, look at it as a bonding experience.
 After all, tripping over each other is just a game of tag, if you look at it that way.

 Do you live in an apartment with a dog?
 What do you think of our tips?
+Who else should be on the best apartment dog breeds list?
 Let us know in the comments!

 Read more about breeds and improving life with your dogs: